High Quality Heat Transfer Fluids

 The chemical composition of a thermal fluid is integral to its performance.
 Engineers often choose between two main types of fluid — mineral based or synthetic thermal oils.
 Chemical based heat transfer fluids can also be based on several chemicals, including silicone, terphenyl and alkylated aromatic compounds.

-Be aware that chemical composition impacts how suitable a fluid is for an application.
-So correctly matching the fluid to the thermal oil system and application can help preserve fluid life in addition to a robust approach to condition monitoring and maintenance.
+Note that chemical composition impacts how suitable a fluid is for an application.
+So correctly matching the fluid to the thermal oil system and application can help preserve fluid life when paired with a robust approach to condition monitoring and maintenance.

 You should consider purchasing synthetic heat transfer fluids because they have a lower propensity to form carbon than mineral based oils, offering better heat transfer efficiency and thermal stability.
 They are also more resistant to fouling, which means they tend to form less coke on the internal pipework and heater.

-Thermal fluids must operate at the correct temperature for prolonged amounts of time, so you should pick a HTF that is stable at the temperature required for your application.
+Thermal fluids must operate at the correct temperature for prolonged amounts of time, so you should pick a heat transfer fluid that is stable at the temperature required for your application.

-You should look at both the highest and lowest operating temperatures, as well as the boiling point, when selecting a mineral or synthetic thermal fluid.
+You should look at both the highest and lowest operating temperatures, and the boiling point, when selecting a mineral or synthetic thermal fluid.
 The fluid must be able to work efficiently at the highest temperature but should also work at the lowest temperatures required during a system start up or if any of the system is outside of the facility.

-Fluid viscosity can influence a manufacturer’s choice, as it impacts how easy it is to pump around the system and therefore how much energy is used.
-Synthetic thermal fluids tend to have a higher thermal capacity and lower viscosity than mineral-based fluids, so a manufacturer looking to reduce energy costs may prefer this option.
+Fluid viscosity can influence your choice, as it impacts how easy it is to pump around the system and therefore how much energy is used.
+Synthetic thermal fluids tend to have a higher thermal capacity and lower viscosity than mineral-based fluids, so if you're looking to reduce energy costs, you may prefer this option.

-In certain industries, including food and beverage, fluid choice may be influenced by HTF legislation.
+In certain industries, including food and beverage, fluid choice may be influenced by heat transfer fluid legislation.
 In food manufacturing, for example, you should opt for a food grade fluid because it is certified non-toxic.

 Our Globaltherm FG fluid, for example, has outstanding thermal oxidation stability to meet the demands of food, beverage or pharmaceutical manufacturing.